Prices rose along border ahead of Trump's tariffs — now disruption looms

 That supply chain is now vulnerable and border relations have been strained, with higher prices a particular concern for people who live south of the border and come into Arizona to buy groceries, she said.
 Tariffs “would have a weakening effect on these communities at the border that depend on that traffic from Mexico and vice versa."

-Trump also set increaed the minimum tariff on all steel and aluminum imports earlier this month from 10% to 25%.
+Trump also increased the minimum tariff on all steel and aluminum imports earlier this month from 10% to 25%.
 This could make housing more expensive and harm the already-low profit margins of small businesses, said George Carrillo, CEO of the Hispanic Construction Council.

 Carrillo said construction businesses can only stockpile steel up to a point depending on the revenue and space they have.
 The fear is that future projects are going to be delayed as prices shift.